 The telephone set in the telephone system or the point where business equipment interfaces with the channel on a private line.
 When referring to Centrex, station is defined as the internal Centrex group telephone number used to designate an individual telephone user.

 The communications path between the Centrex station and the switching center switch.

 A digital transmission facility, usually operating at an aggregate data rate of 1.544 Mbps or above.
 A T-1 can be multiplexed into 24 voice channels.
 T-1s are usually supplied by a telecom service provider.
 They are used to connect directly to a switch, such as a PBX, or to a LAN, via a gateway.
 Also know as a DS-1.

 A single transmission channel between two points, both of which are switching centers.
 For instance, the telephone line that extends from the service provider’s switching center to a customer’s PBX system is called a trunk.
 A trunk is usually shared by many users and accessed by dialing an access number.

 Uniform Call Distribution

-A feature that spreads calls coming in on a group of lines as smoothly as possible so that all stations handle relatively similar loads.
-Most call distribution systems also provide for queuing of incoming calls.
+A feature that evenly distributes calls coming in on a group of lines as smoothly as possible so that all stations handle relatively similar loads.
+Most call distribution systems also facilitate queuing of incoming calls.
 Typically the incoming call with the longest hold time is represented for service first.